-8 Most Common Welding Defects, Causes & Remedies
+8 Common Welding Defects, Causes & Remedies

 When weld defects form in a weld they can weaken the joint.
 In some cases, this results in complete failure of the weldment.
 In serious cases, there can be severe consequences to a failing weld.
 So, you need to understand the various common welding defects.
 But in addition, you must know how to prevent them from happening.
 Some are visual welding defects and some are volumetric.